 The local farming family behind this iconic milk know their dairy, in fact, it’s been ingrained in their way of life for more than a century now.

-We caught up with the Britt Family to talk more about the Inglenook Diary story…
+We caught up with the Britt family to talk more about the Inglenook Dairy story…

 Where did your dairy milk journey begin?

 Our dairy journey began back in the early 1900’s when Rachael’s grandparents’ house burned down and Granny Britt’s brother Jack Carew gifted her a bull and six cows which he drove (on foot) all the way from Beeac Victoria to Dunnstown.
 This was the start of the Inglenook Dairy herd.

 So, your family’s history with dairy milking dates back more than a century.
 Can you tell us about your family’s connection to Dunnstown and their contribution to the dairy industry?

 Rachael’s father Basil Britt was an avid dairy advocate for over 50 years till his passing in 2018.
 He was the driving force behind Ballarat local farmers making the move to supplying Warrnambool Cheese and Butter, making sure that the processing company took all the little farmers supply not just the large.
 So, many relationships have been formed for us through the hard work of Rachael’s father.
 The dairy industry is a very tight knit loyal Industry that we love being a part of.

 What inspired the name Inglenook?

 The name Inglenook is the name of the family farm.
 Granny Britt named it Inglenook many years ago.
 Inglenook means “cosy corner”.
 The farm was on a corner and surrounded by box hedge hence the name “cosy corner”.

 Over the years have you noticed any trends in people wanting to support local producers?